Skip to main content

 Your health data is a digital extension of your biological self, and understanding its journey is a crucial part of modern wellness.

-The Health Insurance Portability and Accountability Act (HIPAA) provides a layer of protection for in the United States, but its reach is specific.
+The Health Insurance Portability and Accountability Act (HIPAA) provides a layer of protection for health information in the United States, but its reach is specific.
 It primarily governs data handled by “covered entities,” such as healthcare providers and health insurance plans, and their “business associates.”
 Many popular wellness and fitness tracking apps exist outside of this protective framework.

 This distinction is the critical piece of the puzzle.
 Information you voluntarily provide to a consumer-facing application, from your daily steps to your mood logs, may not have the legal safeguards you assume.
 This reality places the responsibility of due diligence squarely on your shoulders, transforming you from a passive user into an active guardian of your own information.